determined-ai/determined/README.md

 ## Next Steps

-For a brief introduction to using Determined, start with the [Quick Start Guide](https://docs.determined.ai/latest/tutorials/quick-start.html).
+For a brief introduction to using Determined, check out our [Quick Start Guide](https://docs.determined.ai/latest/tutorials/quick-start.html).

 To use an existing deep learning model with Determined, follow the